-During normal operation of the Network and of customers' equipment (including generation), voltage step changes shall generally be in accordance with ENA ER P28, i.e. no more than ±3% on the Network.
+During normal operation of the Network and of customers' equipment (including generation), voltage step changes shall generally be in accordance with ENA EREC P28, i.e. no more than ±3% on the Network.
 When assessing voltage step changes relative to these limits, account shall be taken of the operation of genset voltage regulators, static VAR compensators and transient decay (typically within 5s), but not of tap-changer operation or switching.

 Voltage step changes caused by transformer magnetising inrush currents are relatively short (<1s).
-Nevertheless, customers' installations shall generally be designed to limit voltage step changes caused by magnetising inrush to the ENA ER P28 ±3% limits.
+Nevertheless, customers' installations shall generally be designed to limit voltage step changes caused by magnetising inrush to the ENA EREC P28 ±3% limits.

 However, special consideration may be necessary, where major fault outages, post-fault switching or commissioning tests are concerned.
 It is anticipated that the worst credible condition giving rise to a voltage step change will be a secured outage of part of the system, which results in the simultaneous loss of circuits and transformers.
-Where network studies show that a secured outage would result in a voltage step change at any point on the Network greater than $\pm 10\%$ before the operation of tap-changers, consideration shall be given to the need for reinforcement or other expedient.
+Where Network studies show that a secured outage would result in a voltage step change at any point on the Network greater than $\pm 10\%$ before the operation of tap-changers, consideration shall be given to the need for reinforcement or other expedient.
 This is on the assumption that such outages are expected to be rare events, i.e. less frequent than once per year.

-Use of automatic load disconnection schemes may be appropriate for new connections that cause voltage step changes greater than 10% and where the Connection Contract allows disconnection of that customer for any network outage.
-The scheme shall only be allowed when the new connection can be tripped by either a:
+Use of automatic load disconnection schemes may be appropriate for new connections that cause voltage step changes greater than 10% and where the Connection Contract allows disconnection of that customer for any Network outage.
+For generation connections, the scheme shall only be allowed if it is not possible to mitigate the voltage step change to acceptable limits by operating the generation in PV mode.
+Voltage management by operating generation in this mode is preferred, and use of tripping schemes is deprecated.
+Multiple generators may operate in PV mode to affect this policy requirement.
+Furthermore, the scheme shall only be allowed when the new connection can be tripped by either (a) or (b) taking into account the requirement in (c):

 - (a) local cross-trip within the substation where the worst-case fault/switching operation takes place, or - (b) Inter-tripping at sites remote to the substation where the worst-case fault/switching operation takes place if the inter-tripping circuits have duplicate or redundant operation.
 A typical functional specification for the cross-tripping scheme is: - At the interface panel boundary, a Normally Open (NO) Volt Free Contact (VFC) trip contact will trip the Electricity North West CB.
 This trip contact will provide the signal to trip the customer off in the event of the worst-case fault/switching operation. - A communications interface will be established between the substation and the Customer site.
-This communications interface will also be a duplicate or redundant connection.
+This communications interface will also be a duplicate or redundant connection. - Dedicated inter-tripping relays, dedicated tripping relays and multiplexers at each end and fibre between. - Each duplicate inter-tripping circuit will consist of a tripping relay and multiplexer at each end and a separate fibre cable between inter-tripping panels.
+A total of four relays, two MUX units (with redundant IO and fibre cards). - For the purpose of this solution the duplicate / redundant fibre connections to follow the same route, but in separate ducts, with a minimum spacing of 1.0m between them, which is deemed to be sufficient to prevent a single excavation incident damaging both cables. - Space adjacent to the worst-case fault/switching operation interface panel will be required for the new Customer Tripping panel and Multiplexer panel.